My Husband Takes Testosterone Injections Can I Still Get Pregnant?

-How Long After Stopping TRT Does Your Sperm Count Increase?
+How Long After Stopping TRT Does Sperm Count Increase?

-An older man who was on TRT for a longer time can expect a longer sperm recovery time frame than a younger one who was on TRT for a shorter period of time.
+An older man who was on testosterone treatment for a longer time can expect a longer sperm recovery time frame than a younger one who was on TRT for a shorter period of time.

-Your doctor will be able to help you determine whether your low T can be rectified by TRT or by alternate hormone therapy.
-For example, there could be a problem with your pituitary gland, in which case pituitary hormone supplementation or another prescription medication be enough to rectify the low testosterone levels while leaving your sperm production unaffected.
+The doctor will also use a man’s test results to pinpoint the cause of his low T. For example, there could be a problem with his pituitary gland, in which case pituitary hormone supplementation or another prescription medication can elevate testosterone levels while leaving his sperm production unaffected.